brooksrog8/blog/src/posts/post3.md

 So it gets our country using the windows api, our time using GetSystemTimeAsFileTime, and our last use which stamps our runtime, but never sends it across any network for them to keep.
 So it does have our aproximate location down to our timezone, but so far in this module, does not get our exact location.

-# getaddrinfo
+## Getting IP address

 ![image-38post3](https://raw.githubusercontent.com/brooksrog8/blog/master/pics/image-38post3.png
 )

 Another method they possibly could have used was getting a users ip using the `getaddrinfo` Windows API and then querying an IP location service, but it was clear they needed to use it for resolving domain names and other common browser functions.

 Also we saw from running the program in Wireshark that it made no requests to an IP service to get our location.
-This means that either
+This is interesting because that was the strategy of the OperaGX browser, this means either:
+- The broswer_assistant module is not involved with getting users location

 - Opera has made an update to no longer get the users exact location via IP services and uses a new method

-- The broswer_assistant module is not involved with getting users location

 We know for a fact that it DOES get the users location seen from the screenshots at the start, so Opera not getting the users location isn't a possiblity.

+## /autoupdate.geo.opera
 Now as shown previously in wireshark, it makes a request to a domain that seemed rather suspicous and we can find it in the browser_assistant module.